kachurovskiy/nanoels/README.md

 Connect the 24V and 5V power supplies to the lathe power so that the lathe on/off and safety switches cut off the power for the ELS too.

-Make sure Arduino Nano is working before soldering it on, unsoldering it without a desoldering station is very hard.
+Test Arduino Nano **before** soldering it on, unsoldering it without a desoldering station is very hard.

 Carefully solder 10 buttons (6X6X11 switches to fit the provided case), OLED 128x64 4-pin display and an Arduino Nano onto it.

+It's important that buttons are soldered vertically or the result won't fit into a case.
+To achieve this, solder only 2 diagonal legs for each button first while pressing on the button firmly.
+Then check all buttons for verticalness, at this point it's easy to correct the angle by pressing on the button and re-heating one of the legs.
+Once satisfied, proceed to solder all the remaining legs.

 ![Assembly](https://github.com/kachurovskiy/nanoels/raw/main/h1/buildexamples/h1-assembly.jpg)